eleonard214/sprint-intro-to-react-webpt27/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+    React is a library that does alot of the tedious work with the DOM API.

 1. Describe component state.
+    schedules an update to a component’s state object.
+When state changes, the component responds by re-rendering.

 1. Describe props.
+    “props” is short for “properties”

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+    If the functional component makes calculations that don’t target the output value, then these calculations are named side-effects.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.